Updated 14th May 2026

 Vivos Technology Limited trading as Phastar and its subsidiaries (together, ‘Phastar’) is committed to do everything we can to ensure modern slavery does not exist in our business and in the supply chains which we work with.
 This statement outlines the steps we have taken to ensure compliance with the Modern Slavery Act 2015 and reflects our dedication to ethical business practices.

 Our supply chain consists of suppliers providing services essential to our biometric offerings, along with other supporting goods and services.
-Whilst Phastar is a global business operating in numerous locations throughout the world, we consider the risk of modern slavery for our business and supply chains to be low.
+Whilst Phastar is a global business operating in numerous locations throughout the world, we consider the risk of modern slavery for our business and supply chains to be low due to nature of suppliers we cooperate with.

 We are committed to acting ethically and with integrity in all our business relationships around the world.
 We expect our employees, consultants, contractors, suppliers and agents to avoid any practice that constitutes modern slavery in connection with their work for Phastar.
-We thoroughly vet all our suppliers to ensure they comply with the laws and regulations of their respective operating countries.
+We vet all our suppliers through our vendor assessment process.

-As part of the training, all employees certify that they have read and understood the policy so they can identify behaviors which may violate our policies.
+As part of the training, we introduced Modern Slavery and Human Trafficking Awareness Training applicable to all employees.
+Our policies and SOPs are shared via Quality Management System where employees certify that they have read and understood them so they can identify behaviors which may violate our policies.

 We have put processes in place to minimize any potential risks where slavery and human trafficking could occur, including in our supply chains.

-Our QA team conducts vendor assessments for all providers, starting with an initial risk evaluation that determines the need for further actions, which may range from requesting additional information from the vendor to conducting a comprehensive audit of facilities and services.
+Our QA team and function leaders conduct vendor assessments for all providers, starting with an initial risk evaluation that determines the need for further actions, which may range from requesting additional information from the vendor to conducting a comprehensive audit of facilities and services.

-We have a Standard Operating Procedure (SOP) for vendor selection and oversight, which clearly incorporates modern slavery and human trafficking considerations.
-This SOP is mandatory for all departments involved in the procurement process.
+We have a vendor assessment process for vendor selection and oversight, which incorporates modern slavery and human trafficking considerations.

-All our commercial contracts are subject to assurances from third party organizations that require them to operate in an ethical and legal manner.
+All our commercial contracts are subject to assurances that require them to operate in an ethical and legal manner.

 At Phastar, we encourage and expect our employees to seek guidance and report any potential violations of our Code of Conduct, any policies, or the law.
 All Phastar employees have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the global whistleblowing procedure.
 Phastar is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially and without fear of retaliation.